 Pathogenesis, fungal genetics, host-pathogen interaction

-My lab’s goal is to explain why the complex network of interactions between a host and an opportunistic pathogen only sometimes results in a stable infection.
-I primarily use the fungus Cryptococcus neoformans as a model system.
+My lab has two main goals 1) explain why the complex network of interactions between a host and an opportunistic pathogen only sometimes results in a stable infection and how it does so, and 2) develop new antifungal and antibacterial drug treatments based on technology we developed to exploit interactions between drugs.
+We primarily use the fungus Cryptococcus neoformans as a model system.
 C. neoformans causes ~1 million infections and 600,000 deaths annually, most of which occur in patients with a compromised immune system.
 Despite near universal environmental exposure to C. neoformans, the vast majority of people do not exhibit any adverse health consequences.
 When C. neoformans does cause disease, it is extremely difficult to treat, commonly causing meningoencephalitis and requiring a year or more on toxic anti-fungal medications.

-I investigate the infection process from the perspective of both the fungus and the host, including how C. neoformans interacts with and evades destruction by the host immune system.
-I am also identifying the genes which allow the fungus to be virulent and discovering their molecular mechanisms of action.
+We investigate the infection process from the perspective of both the fungus and the host, including how C. neoformans interacts with and evades destruction by the host immune system.
+We also identifying the genes which allow the fungus to be virulent and discovering their molecular mechanisms of action.
 Many of these genes are poorly conserved in traditional model organisms, so their characterization opens broad new opportunities to understand immunity and to design more targeted, less toxic anti-fungal drugs.